jyunyuk/OAI-lab1/README.md

 1. **Open a Terminal** under your desired folder where you want to clone the repository.

 2. **Clone the Repository:** Use the following command to clone the repository to your local machine.
-Replace `url` with the actual repository URL.
     ```
     git clone https://github.com/jyunyuk/OAI-lab1.git
     ```